“Agility” is a word you’re probably hearing a lot these days – but what the heck does it actually mean?

 If this type of workflow is new to you, it might take some getting used to, but you’ll get better and better as time goes on.

-Applying agile methodology to your work is as much a practice as it is a mindset.
+Applying agile business planning methodology to your work is as much a practice as it is a mindset.
 You’ll need to adjust the way you think and prioritize things in your mind, and more than anything, you’ll need to start DOING!

 As you explore the art of agile marketing, keep these core principles of agile methodology in mind:

+You can use these points as a sort of agile mind cheat sheet you can refer back to when you need it.
 Let’s take those one by one, starting with the peeps that matter most: your customers.

 Balance the need for speed with your target audience’s expectations for quality and a frictionless experience.